|

 See the fields manpage for more details.

-If there exists a subroutine named as_string
+If there exists a subroutine named as_string at the time you invoke

-(or, equivalently, during the call to use
+struct (or, equivalently, during the call to use), then

-will glue that into auto-stringification with
+Class::Struct::FIELDS will glue that into auto-stringification with

-for you.
+overload for you.

-represents a time (seconds and
+timeval represents a time (seconds and

-has two elements, each of which is of
+microseconds), and rusage has two elements, each of which is of

-type timeval
+type timeval.

 use Class::Struct::FIELDS;

-element always to
+count element always to

-be nonnegative, so we redefine the count
+be nonnegative, so we redefine the count accessor accordingly.

 Note that the initializer for a nested struct is specified as an anonymous hash of initializers, which is passed on to the nested struct's constructor.